puzzle/puppet-openshift3/README.md

 ## Vagrant
-If you have [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed you can get a virtual machine with a fully operational OpenShift Origin M5 master and node by running:
+If you have [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed you can get a virtual machine with a fully operational OpenShift instance.

+### OpenShift Origin
+Create OpenShift Origin M5 master and node by running:

     vagrant up origin-master